 (ETA: if we are supposed to conclude that he *couldn’t* possess Harry because of the Harrycrux already being in place, then how was he and Harry able to painlessly hitch a ride with Nagini, if she was also a Horcrux?)

-To state it more clearly; I now contend that the ability to take possession of the victim is an intrinsic component of the creation of a Horcrux.
+To state it more clearly; I now contend that to take possession of the victim is an intrinsic component of the creation of a Horcrux.
 I flatly do not support the loosey-goosey “kill the victim first and make the Horcrux later” postulation that Rowling appears to support.
 As I say, I don’t think Rowling ever bothered to work out how one actually creates a Horcrux.

-Particularly given that once one really gives it some thought, it is evident that the actual cause of death is not an intrinsic factor in whether or not a Horcrux is created.
+Particularly given that once one really gives it some thought, it is evident in canon that the actual cause of death is not an intrinsic factor in whether or not a Horcrux is created.
 Myrtle was killed by the Basilisk.
 Hepzibah Smith was poisoned.
 Both deaths created Horcruxes.
 All that mattered to Rowling is that somewhere out there in the Potterverse there needed to be a method of doing it.
 Upon the whole, I believe we are all better off rolling our own explanation, than waiting around for her to tell us what to think on the subject.

 However, this theory would tend to support the claim that all Horcruxes will keep trying to possess others, too.
 Or at any rate, Horcruxes created by wizards (or witches) who have a natural ability for possession of others will.
 If the requisite possession is acomplished by means of a spell, possibly not.

-For that matter, given the kind of inert objects that people tend to use to make Horcruxes from, such a soul fragment is probably desperate to latch onto a source where they can see and hear and have some kind of sensory input again.
+For that matter, given the kind of inert objects that people tend to use to make Horcruxes from, such a soul fragment is probably desperate to latch onto a source where it can see and hear and have some kind of sensory input again.